Hello and welcome!

-Hello and welcome!

->

-> Training, qualifications & experience
+Training, qualifications & experience

->

-> I qualified in 2009 with a BTEC Professional Diploma in Therapeutic Counselling.
+I qualified in 2009 with a BTEC Professional Diploma in Therapeutic Counselling.
 I also have a Level 3 qualification in supporting survivors of rape and sexual abuse, with OCN West Midlands Region.
-I practiced counselling for several years in a supported housing project for young people aged 16 to 25, and currently volunteer within an organisation supporting survivors of rape and child sexual abuse.
-Recent training has included issues around self harm, eating disorders, understanding flashbacks, trauma and dissociation, online therapy and creative ways of working in counselling.
+I practiced counselling for several years in a supported housing project for young people aged 16 to 25, and volunteered for several years within an organisation supporting survivors of rape and child sexual abuse.

->

-> Here is my Charter for Clients:
+Here is my Charter for Clients: